docker-archive/dcus-hol-2016/docker-cloud/README.md

 > **Note**: If you later want to uninstall the Docker Cloud CLI run either `pip uninstall docker-cloud` on Linux and Windows or `brew uninstall docker-cloud`

 ## <a name="install_node"></a>Step 2: Install the Docker Cloud Agent on a Node

 A node is another name for a Docker host that is managed by Docker Cloud.
-Docker Cloud allows administrators to link to several different hosted cloud service providers (such as Microsoft Azure), and create clusters of nodes quicly and easily.
+Docker Cloud allows administrators to link to several different hosted cloud service providers (such as Microsoft Azure), and create clusters of nodes quickly and easily.
 This process stands up new nodes on the cloud provider of choice, joins them to a cluster, and installs the Docker Cloud agent.

 However, in some cases, you may already have a node deployed that you want to bring under management.
 That's the use case we'll be exploring in this next step.
 We will be installing the Docker Cloud agent onto `node-0` to bring it under management.